abrahammordev/ColorEase/README.md

 - **Accessibility Check:** Ensures that color combinations meet accessibility standards ✅.
 - **Dark/Light Mode:** Option to toggle the website theme, adjusting the visual experience 🌙☀️.

+## New Features

+- **Purpose:** This place will be enhanced with a variety of new functionalities to improve accessibility, user experience, and system capabilities in the future.

+### Potential Future Features:

+- **Daltonic Mode (Color Blindness):**
+  Implement a high-contrast color scheme specifically designed to assist users with color blindness.
+This mode would allow users to toggle between different contrast levels, ensuring that text and interactive elements are distinguishable, regardless of the type of color blindness.

+- **Dyslexia-Friendly Mode:**
+  Introduce a dyslexia-friendly mode that adjusts the font style to one optimized for dyslexic users (such as OpenDyslexic), along with adjusted line spacing, letter-spacing, and possibly even background colors to improve reading comprehension and comfort.

+### User & Session Management Features:

+- **User Creation:**
+  Enable a simple and intuitive user registration process.
+This would include features like email validation, password strength checks, and optional multi-factor authentication (MFA) to enhance user security.

 ## Branch Workflow 🧑‍💻🔄

 The project follows a well-organized branch structure to keep the code clean, stable, and easy to manage 🧹.
 Below is the purpose of each branch: